javiera-vasquez/mako_internet/README.md

-# Premium Channel
+# Mako internet consumption graph
-> A site for advertise the premium channel of VTR using the base from [Yeoman](http://yeoman.io)
+> A site for show the internet consumption graph of a family or user using the base from [Yeoman](http://yeoman.io) and [D3.js](http://d3js.org/)

 ## Getting Started